-On July 18, 2007, we entered into a loan agreement with the selling stockholders that provided for us to receive up to \$30,000,000 of loans over a three-year period, subject to our satisfaction of specific milestones and agreed to issue to those stockholders warrants to purchase up to 5,550,000 shares of our Common Stock at a premium to the then current trading price following the achievement of certain milestones.
+On July 18, 2007, we entered into a loan agreement with the selling stockholders that provided for us to receive up to \$30,000,000 of loans over a three-year period, subject to our satisfaction of specific milestones, and agreed to issue to those stockholders warrants to purchase up to 5,550,000 shares of our Common Stock at a premium to the then current trading price following the achievement of certain milestones.
+As of February 6, 2008, we have received \$7.5 million in loan proceeds from the selling stockholders.
 In connection with the execution of the agreement we issued warrants to the selling stockholders to purchase an aggregate of 1,250,000 shares of our Common Stock at \$5.13 per share and filed a registration statement on August 31, 2007.
-Upon completion of a milestone on October 18, 2007, we issued warrants to purchase an additional 1,300,000 shares of our Common Stock at a price of \$5.75 per share.
+Upon completion of a milestone on October 18, 2007, we issued warrants to purchase an additional 1,300,000 shares of our Common Stock at a price of \$5.75 per share and filed a registration statement on November 16, 2007, as amended on November 30, 2007.
+All previously filed registration statements have been made effective.
+We completed another milestone on December 27, 2007 and issued warrants to the selling stockholders to purchase an aggregate of 1,000,000 shares of our common stock at an exercise price of \$5.65 per share.
 We agreed to file a registration statement with respect to each issuance, of which this prospectus is a part, with the Securities and Exchange Commission to register the disposition of any Common Stock issued pursuant to the warrants and to use our best efforts to keep the registration statement effective until the earlier of (a) such time as all of the shares registered hereunder may be sold without restrictions under the Securities Act as determined in the reasonable opinion of counsel to the selling stockholders, and (b) such time as all such shares registered hereunder have been sold by the selling stockholders.
-Additional information on our transaction with the selling stockholders is contained in our current report on Form 8-K, filed with the SEC on July 24, 2007, incorporated by reference herein.
+Additional information on our transaction with the selling stockholders is contained in our current report on Form 8-K, filed with th